ddoch003/library/README.txt

 Once the user is signed in the home page changes the background and welcomes the user either by username or first name if one.
 The home page contains a navbar with the most important links of the app.
 The genre link extends on hover and shows all book genres (a django model).
 This is achieved by a simple JavaScript.
-Each genre leads to a page that contains all books associated with a particular genre.
+Each genre leads to a page that contains all books associated with this particular genre.
 The home page also picks up 3 random book instances every time when loaded.
 Below them there is a link to access the whole library.
 *** If there are no books added yet - no books are displayed.
 If there are less than three books in the DB - all existing books are shown.